hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_validation.rst

 Description
 -------------------------
 This function tests the `TinyPersonValidator.validate_person` function, which validates a generated TinyPerson against a set of expectations.
 It creates two different TinyPersons (a banker and a monk) and validates them against their respective expectations.
-It also demonstrates validating against incorrect expectations to ensure the function accurately assesses discrepancies.
+It also demonStartes validating against incorrect expectations to ensure the function accurately assesses discrepancies.
 The validation process returns a score and justification for the validation.

 Execution steps
 -------------------------